If you’ve never had a piece of the world famous Sri Lankan Love cake in your life, you clearly have wasted your life so far.

 - Fold in the egg whites carefully.

-- Pour the mixture into a well lined cake tray and bake at a moderate heat until a toothpick inserted into the middle comes out clean.
+- Pour the mixture into a well lined cake tray and bake at a moderate heat (350F) for 20-30 mins until a toothpick inserted into the middle comes out moist but clean.

 - Cut into small pieces (no big whopping sized pieces of this) and serve.

-Traditionally, it appears in households during Christmas time or is offered at Sri Lankan weddings wrapped in gold paper which the guests can either eat or take home.
+Traditionally, the Sri Lankan love cake appears in households during Christmas time or is offered at Sri Lankan weddings wrapped in gold paper which the guests can either eat or take home.
 And wisely so, because everyday eating of this cannot be recommended if only due to the massive amounts of eggs, butter and sugar involved!
 It will be a happy death though.

 - The trick is to getting a firm chewy exterior with a soft, moist centre.
 While most attribute it to the recipe, I think it’s all about the baking time and the cake tin used.
 Use a wide cake tin so that the cake batter does not stand up more than an inch.
 Bake at a moderate low temperature so as not to burn the top (this happens, trust me), not to dry the cake out or worse, leave the cake raw and gluggy in the middle.